 - Safely used in the USA since 1995

 TotalTonic™ is a tonic and therefore it usually takes time before its effects become apparent.
-It may take one month or more before symptoms begin to improve.
-An initial course of treatment is suggested as 4 - 6 bottles taken at the full dose.

 Side effectsShi Quan Da Bu Pian (Wan) has been safely used with few adverse effects when it is used as directed.